-Dynamic Addition of GigaVUE-FM Instances to HA Group
+Dynamic Addition of GigaVUE-FM Instances to HA Group (from Software Version 5.14.00)

 Existing GigaVUE-FM HA architecture is based on 2N+1 redundancy model with one active and two standby instances providing resiliency and fault tolerance.
 With horizontal scaling, the services and application requests are distributed to standby GigaVUE-FMs to achieve 3000 nodes.
 As the HA group is limited to only three GigaVUE-FM instances, there is a need for higher computing and memory intensive resources in HA group because of the following use cases: